-A dangerous online “game” named Momo has been linked to the death of a 12-year-old girl in Argentina.
+A dangerous online “game” named Momo has been linked to the death of two Colombian teenagers.

 After the girl took her own life on July 22 at her home about an hour from Buenos Aires, police hacked her phone and found messages and videos that suggest the girl may have taken her own life as part of the twisted game.